 Nature & Science

-With the passage of time and the growth of human population centers in south Florida, the park serves a new role - serving as a touchstone against which to gauge the impacts of man on the natural world.
-Scientific study is the key to better understanding, and managing, the resources entrusted to our care and protection.
+Everglades National Park protects only the southern one-fifth of the historic Everglades ecosystem.
+In its entirety, this massive watershed boasts a multitude of habitats that provide a subtropical refuge to a unique assemblage of wildlife.
+With the passage of time and the growth of human population centers in south Florida, the park serves a new role: serving as a touchstone against which to gauge the impacts of man on the natural world.
+Ongoing science and research are critical for better understanding, and managing, the resources entrusted to the National Park Service for care and protection.

 NPS photo by Rodney Cammauf

 Unlike early national parks established to protect majestic scenery, Everglades National Park was established to preserve a portion of the vast Everglades ecosystem as wildlife habitat.
 The park is home to a vast array of animals that have adapted to a subtropical environment in which temperate climatic conditions, characteristic of latitudes to the north, merge with tropical Caribbean conditions.
 The winter dry season, which lasts from December to April, is the best time for wildlife viewing in the park.
 Weather conditions are generally pleasant during the winter and standing water levels are low, causing wildlife to congregate at central water locations.
 Shark Valley, the Anhinga Trail at Royal Palm, and Eco Pond in the Flamingo area are popular areas for viewing alligators, wading birds, and other wildlife.
 Boaters have additional access to wildlife viewing opportunities in Florida Bay and along the Gulf Coast.

 Do not feed wildlife for their safety as well as yours, and give wildlife plenty of space to avoid stressing the animals.
 Armchair travelers can visit the park through the Anhinga Trail webcam, which overlooks one of the most popular visitor areas in the park.